Shmoopty/rpi-appliance-monitor/README.md

 ## Needed parts:

 * A [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/).
 Or any Raspberry Pi.
 (In the U.S., see if there's a Micro Center nearby.
-They'll sell you one for a flat $5.)
+They'll sell you a single Zero at cost.)
 * Any old MicroSD card.
 2GB is plenty.
 * WiFi!
 A Raspberry Pi A/B/2 will need a USB WiFi dongle.
 My classic Pi Zero needs a dongle **and** a MicroUSB adapter.
 If you have a Raspberry Pi 3 or Raspberry Pi Zero W, you already have WiFi.
 * An [801s vibration sensor module](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Dcomputers&field-keywords=801s+vibration+sensor)   You'll want one with a **voltage** (+V), **ground** (-V), and **digital signal pin**.
 Mine has an extra analog sensor pin that I'm effectively ignoring.